datarobot/datarobot-user-models/README.md

 Custom Inference Models are models that are trained outside of DataRobot.
 Once they're uploaded to DR, they are deployed straight to a DR Deployment, and tracked with Model Monitoring and Management.

-Custom Learning Models are in active development.
+Custom Training Models are in active development.
 They include a `fit()` function, and can be trained on the Leaderboard, benchmarked against DR AutoML models, and get access to our full set of automated insights.
-No templates exist yet, but when the feature is released, this repository will have learning model templates available.
+Check out [The quickrun readme here](QUICKSTART-FOR-TRAINING.md)

 ### Sample Models
 The [model_templates](model_templates) contain example models that will work with the template environments discussed above.
 For more information about each model,